-February 3, 2019 / By Shelley Ann Morgan
+June 12, 2019 / By Shelley Ann Morgan

 Traditional folk music (commonly associated with folklore) has been around for centuries, however, the term ‘folk music’ became popular during the 1800s.
 In its traditional sense it is music that connects families and communities through storytelling that is rich in history and culture, and is passed on from one generation to next (music that is transmitted orally).
 Australia’s folk music development began during the early colonial days, with distinctive themes of life in the Australian Bush - which became known as bush music or bush ballads, and perhaps most widely known is Banjo Paterson’s Waltzing Matilda.

-The festival runs’ fun children’s activities, food stalls, craft and clothes stalls too.
-However, before the stages become busy performing areas, the event begins with an important ceremony - ‘Welcome to Country’ is a mark of respect and an opportunity to acknowledge the past and continuing connection local Aboriginal people have with the land.
-With respect for the people and land of the Darkinjung tribe acknowledged there is a sense of camaraderie between musicians and the audience, creating an all round feel-good festival experience.
-While the festival highlights today’s remarkable international and local folk performers, St Albans Folk Festival also captures a historic, traditional and modern storytelling scene, in a cheerful yet, peaceful and heartfelt way.
+The festival runs fun children’s activities, interesting and diverse food stalls, craft and clothes stalls and more.
+However, before the village becomes a busy party zone, the event begins with an important riverside ceremony.
+The ‘Welcome to Country’ is a mark of respect and an opportunity to acknowledge the past and continuing connection local indigenous people have with the land.
+With respect for the Darkinjung people and their land acknowledged, the local indigenous performers kick-start events with a smoking ceremony, dance, song and storytelling around a big fire as the sun sets.
+What a start!

+There is a sense of camaraderie between festival folk and performers creating an all-round feel-good festival experience.
+While the festival highlights today’s remarkable interstate and local folk performers, it also captures a mix of historic, traditional and modern storytelling in a cheerful, yet peaceful and heartfelt way.

 We think you should know: The Weekender's travel guides are independently written by real travellers.
 We do not receive any money from, or have a sponsorship arrangement with, any of the entities listed in, or referred to in this article.